 Hosting your podcast through a third-party podcast hosting platform is how most creators choose to move forward in publishing.
 The ease, the reliability, and the features of a professionally managed hosting platform will almost always outweigh the few benefits of hosting your podcast on your own.
 Here are some of those benefits.

 Hosting platforms are specifically designed to handle the specifications and growing needs of podcasters.
 As your audience grows with your podcast archives, this will be super important for you.
 You need your podcasts to live in space that can scale with you.

-Never underestimate that power of a good customer support team.
+Never underestimate the power of a good customer support team.
 If something happens to go down, you’ll want to have a knowledge team at your fingertips to help you know what goes on and fix the issue as quickly as possible.

 Most podcast hosting companies will offer to not only host your episodes, but also the automatic generation of your RSS feed– don’t overlook this plus.
-The metadata found in your RSS feed is how publishers like iTunes and other directories will pick up your podcast.
+The metadata found in your RSS feed is how publishers like Apple Podcasts and other directories will pick up your podcast.
 Having that set up in your hosting platform means one less thing for you to think about for your process.

-How to set up your RSS feed will be dependant on the hosting platform you use.
+How to set up your RSS feed will be dependent on the hosting platform you use.
 But while each one calls for different steps in their process, they all ask for the same basic pieces of content.
 To make sure you’ve got everything you need for your hosting platforms to set up your RSS feed, have these pieces of content ready to go: